 Student development is critical to the mission of the Steans Center and DePaul.
-The Center are positioned to equip students with the knowledge and experience necessary to help them develop into future leaders and socially conscious citizens.
+The Center is positioned to equip students with the knowledge and experience necessary to help them develop into future leaders and socially conscious citizens.
 This comes in part from the hands-on, real world approach of community-based service learning that students experience through coursework, training, workshops, and social justice reflection assignments.
 There are a wide variety of opportunities at the Steans Center for students to get involved with community-based service learning:

 For more information, contact

 Academic Service-Learning (ASL) is a teaching method that may be integrated into any DePaul course.